kmatetski/kmatetski.github.io/index.md

 ### About me

 I am a Ritt Assistant Professor at the Mathematics Department of Columbia University.
-I obtained Ph.D. in 2016 at the University of Warwick, UK.
+I obtained my Ph.D. in 2016 at the University of Warwick, UK.
 My research interests are

 - stochastic PDEs, including regularity structures and rough paths,
 - integrable probability and the KPZ universality,